rohityt0dev/AWS-learning/Day-02-AmazonEC2/WindowsEC2/README.md

 ---

-# 🚀 Step 1: Launch a Windows EC2 Instance
+# 🚀 Launch a Windows EC2 Instance

 Login to the **AWS Management Console**.